The Society is governed by its Council, democratically elected by its members under the Single Transferable Vote.

 Members of the Council elect five Officers (Chair, Vice Chair (Management), Treasurer, Deputy Chair (Group Relations) and Deputy Chair (Campaigns and Research), who have particular areas of strategic focus.

-The Council meets six times a year, working with the Senior Management Team to make decisions on policy, strategy and governance issues.
+The Council meets four times a year, working with the Senior Management Team to make decisions on policy, strategy and governance issues.
+Find out more about our Council.

 The Senior Management Team